May 16 2013

 I heard my first wood thrush this year in Schenley Park on April 24 but the real influx didn’t occur until May 8.
 On that morning the wood thrush population in the park doubled overnight.

 Each bird made the trip from eastern Honduras or Nicaragua in 13-15 days.
-We know where they spend the winter, how long it takes to get here, and the routes individual birds take thanks to ongoing migration studies by Bridget Stutchbury’s University of York team, begun in 2007.
+Thanks to ongoing migration studies by Bridget Stutchbury’s University of York team, we now know where wood thrushes spend the winter, how long it takes to get here, and the routes that individual birds take.

 Stutchbury pioneered the use of tiny geolocators, smaller than a penny, that record only two things: the universal date-time (UTC) and the amount of light.
 Crunch a year of data and you get sunrise, sunset and day length which reveal the bird’s location each day.
 To collect this data, the tagged bird had to return from migration (a 60% chance) and be re-trapped to remove the geolocator (90% success rate, skill required!).